-Fixed and free parameters.
+- 4.1.1 Fixed and Free Parameters.
 The presentation of any modeling approach should document what aspects or parameters of the modeling framework are fixed and are thus supposed to generalize across applications, and what parameters have to be estimated from data specific to the situation being modeled.
-In EPIC, the fixed aspects and parameters are: (1) the connections and mechanisms of the EPIC processors; (2) most time parameters in the processors; and (3) the feature structure of the motor processors.
+In EPIC, the fixed aspects and parameters are: (1) the connections and mechanisms of the EPIC processors; (2) most time parameters in the processors (the ones described as standard above); and (3) the feature structure of the motor processors.
 Thus adopting the EPIC framework entails committing to all these details of the modeling framework.
-The model properties and parameters that are then free to vary from model to model or task to task are: (1) the task-specific production rule programming, which is constrained to some extent because it must be written to execute the task correctly and reasonably efficiently, and as described below, can be based on a simple GOMS model for the task; (2) the task-specific perceptual encoding types and times involved in the task, which must be defined in terms of the production rules, and are constrained to be similar and constant over similar perceptual events; (3) the style of movements used to control the device (e.g., touch-typing versus visually-guided pecking), if it is not constrained by the task.

-What goes in and what comes out?
-Similarly, any modeling approach should document what information the model builder has to supply in order to construct the model, and what information the constructed model will then produce in return for the supplied information.
-To construct an EPIC model, the model builder has to supply the information corresponding to the free parameters described above, namely: (1) a production-rule representation of the task procedures; (2) task-specific perceptual processor encodings and timings; and (3) any movement styles not determined by the task requirements.
-In addition, the model builder must supply: (4) the simulated task environment, which includes the physical locations and characteristics of relevant objects external to the human; and (5) a set of task instances whose execution time is of interest; these instances must specify only environmental events and their timing, and are used to control only the environment module of the simulation.
+The model properties and parameters that are then free to vary from model to model or task to task are: (1) the task-specific production rule programming, which is constrained to some extent because it must be written to execute the task correctly and reasonably efficiently, and as described below, can be based on a simple GOMS model for the task; (2) the task-specific perceptual encoding types and times (i.e. the typical times above) involved in the task, which must be defined in terms of the production rules, and are constrained to be similar and constant over similar perceptual events; (3) the style of movements used to control the device (e.g., touch-typing versus visually-guided pecking), if it is not constrained by the task. - 4.1.2 What Goes In and What Comes Out?
+Similarly, any modeling approach should document what information the model builder has to supply in order to construct the model and what information the constructed model will then produce in return for the supplied information.
+To construct an EPIC model, the model builder has to supply the information corresponding to the free parameters described above, namely (1) a production rule representation of the task procedures, (2) task-specific perceptual processor encodings and timings, and (3) any movement styles not determined by the task requirements.
+In addition, the model builder must supply (4) the simulated task environment, which includes the physical locations and characteristics of relevant objects external to the human, and (5) a set of task instances whose execution time is of interest; these instances must specify only environmental events and their timing and are used to control only the environment module of the simulation.